Over the last few years, blockchain and compliance have garnered a lot of attention from companies operating in highly regulated industries.

 Blockchain and compliance are a great match.
 The technology is showing much promise to fundamentally transform the way companies conduct their compliance-related activities, and as a result, deliver the robustness and agility needed to survive and grow in a more complex digital world.

-Meeting new security and privacy regulations by offloading control of identity data to customers
+Meeting security & privacy regulations by offloading control of identity data to customers

 The current model of digital identity management, whereby corporations control, verify and store the identity credentials of their customers in siloed, centralized databases is broken and ill-suited to the demands of the digital world.